 Appropriate Vaccine Usage

-This tells you the percentage of patients who were given the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is a measure of the percentage of long-term stay patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy